AckeeCZ/anko-constraint-layout/README.md

     }
 }
 ```
-Then you can switch between different layouts without recreating the layout.
+Then during runtime you can easily switch between different layouts without recreating the layout.
 ```kotlin
 if (isActivated) {
     expandedConstraintSet